manov-ik/ad-free-yt/README.md

 ## How to Use

 1. Download the zip file of this repository and extract it.
 2. Open the 'index.html' file and paste the YouTube link into the 'paste link' section on the page.
-Then, click '>' .
+Then, click '>' or hit enter .
 3. The video will appear on the screen.
 Simply click 'Play' and that's it!

 ## How it Works ?